-- 1. Contractor shall immediately notify Buyer's Contractor Coordinator of all occupational injuries or illnesses that occur to Contractor's employees while on Buyer's property and all near misses that could have led to an injury or illness. - 2.
+- 1. Contractor shall immediately notify Contract Coordinator of all occupational injuries or illnesses that occur to Contractor's employees while on Buyer's property, and all near-misses that could have led to an injury or illness. - 2.
 Every Contractor and Subcontractor shall maintain occupational injury and illness records for employees which shall include the following forms: - a.
 OSHA 301 Supplementary Record of Occupational Injuries and Illnesses. - b.
 OSHA 300 Log and Summary of Occupational Injuries and Illnesses. - 3.
-Contractor shall notify Buyer of the name of Contractor's employee who will be knowledgeable in the prevention of accidents at the job site and whose duty will be to report immediately in writing to Buyer all accidents and injuries, including near misses, at the worksite.
-If Contractor files an accident report with a public authority, Contractor shall provide a copy of the report to Buyer prior to issuance. - 5.
-Contractor shall investigate each accident and near miss to determine the cause and implement future corrective measures.
-Contractor will present a written copy of its investigation report and corrective action measures to Buyer's Safety, Health and Environment department through the Buyer's Contractor Coordinator within one (1) working day.
+Contractor shall notify Buyer of the name of Contractor's employee who will be knowledgeable in the prevention of accidents at the job site, and whose duty will be to report immediately in writing to Buyer all accidents and injuries occurring, including near misses, at the worksite.
+If Contractor files an accident report with a public authority, Contractor shall provide a copy of the report to Buyer, prior to issuance. - 4.
+Contractor shall investigate, as a minimum, each accident and near-miss to determine the cause and implement future corrective measures.
+Contractor will present a written copy of its investigation report and corrective action measures to Buyer's

+Health & Safety department through the Contract Coordinator, within one working day.